deadgoa-70/deadgoa-70.github.io/README.md

 deadgoa-70 will upload html5 games here.
 whatever.
 don't steal my website.
-games from swfgalaxy by susorodni.
+some games from swfgalaxy by susorodni.